dennis-tra/nebula/README.md

 make test
 ```

-## Report

-There is a top-level `report` folder that contains a script to generate a comprehensive data report.

 ## Related Efforts

 - [`wiberlin/ipfs-crawler`](https://github.com/wiberlin/ipfs-crawler) - A crawler for the IPFS network, code for their paper ([arXiv](https://arxiv.org/abs/2002.07747)).